-As National Slavery & Human Trafficking Awareness Month comes to a close, we want to reiterate that the need for all of us to come together to prevent human trafficking will remain strong.
-It’s important to educate ourselves and each other on how to identify the signs of this human rights violation, how to help prevent it, and how to support those who have been impacted by it.
+Today is National Human Trafficking Awareness Day.
+We can prevent human trafficking in our community by educating ourselves and each other on how to identify the signs of this human rights violation, how to help prevent it, and how to support those who have been impacted by it.

 What Is Considered Trafficking?